nessmahm/secure-network-authentication/part1/section3/_section3.md

    ~~~
 ![img_5.png](../../images/part1/section3/img_5.png)

-You should see a successful response indicating that the web access is granted for the authorized user.
+You should see a successful response indicating that the web access is granted for the authorized user (The website itself is not configured).

 Test web access for a user who is not authorized.
 Replace the command with credentials for a user who is not in the allowed LDAP group.
 For example run this command :